ceph/ceph-installer/docs/source/index.rst

 .. http:post:: /api/osd/configure/

-   The only osd provisioning scenario that this API supports is where a raw device is used as a journal.
-No journal collocation or OSD directory is allowed.
+   This endpoint supports both collocated journals (a journal in the same device as an OSD) and using a raw (separate) journal device for OSDs.

    **Request**: